noriakis/software/docs/ggkegg/index.md

 # About

 `ggkegg` fetches information from KEGG and parse, analyze and visualize them using `ggplot2` and `ggraph`, combined with the other packages investigating biological functions using KEGG.
+This package aims to visualize the complex components of KEGG using grammar of graphics.

 ```r